 - Create links to any file in your Dropbox and share via e-mail, chat, or text

 - Large files are just as easy to share as smaller ones

 - 30-day file versioning so that you can restore previous versions

 - Edited files in shared folders update automatically—great for group projects

 - We’d like to see a little more in the way of support features

 - Data is not encrypted when it is at rest which could pose some security concerns

 - Cannot upload entire folders directly to the web app

 Putting the Finishing Touches On

-If you want to make your life easy as a college student, we urge you to get on board with a cloud storage service.
+If you want to make your life easy as a college student, we urge you to get on board with a cloud storage provider.
 Without it, it’ll be tough to stay ahead of the pack.
-We really love all of our suggestions in this article but when push comes to shove, we think SugarSync is the absolute best option for college students looking into cloud storage solutions.
+We really love all of our suggestions in this article but when push comes to shove, we think SugarSync is the absolute best option for college students.